 At this stage of the process an interview needs to be conducted in Bangkok and normally the attorney would also be present at the interview to ensure that everyone understands the process and the reasoning for the all the questions.
 It is the task of the Embassy to ensure that the relationship is real and that there is nothing which would create problems later.

 It is at this stage that the visa is either denied or granted.
-Speak to us at Siam Legal about obtaining a CR1 visa for your loved one.
+Speak to us at Law Firm about obtaining a CR1 visa for your loved one.
 With offices in all the major cities of Thailand we are best able to serve your needs in a cost effect and professional manner.
 Call us on our toll-free US number or speak to us online - now- on our main website.

 Do it now and obtain that CR1 Visa.